techhead007/OtakuMetrics/BLOG_POST.md

 But the real discovery wasn't about anime and stocks.
 It was about how AI tools like Kiro are changing what's possible for solo developers.

-I built a professional-grade analytics dashboard in a weekend.
+I built OtakuMetrics — a professional-grade analytics dashboard — in a weekend.
 Not because I'm a 10x developer.
 Because I had the right tool.

 **The future of development isn't AI replacing developers.
 It's AI making developers unstoppable.**